ehsteve/roentgen/docs/examples/tutorial1b.rst

 ===========================================================

 Some elements have complex features in their mass attentuation coefficients.
-The mass attenuation coefficients are interpolated between data points so be careful to sufficient points to resolve those features if you are looking for high accuracy.
+The mass attenuation coefficients are interpolated between data points so be careful to include sufficient points to resolve those features if you are looking for high accuracy.

 .. plot::
     :include-source: